PGBI/docker-terraform-bash-awscli/README.md

 # Terraform docker image with bash & awscli

-This docker image is based on the light version of the [hashicorp terraform image](https://hub.docker.com/r/hashicorp/terraform). `awscli` and `bash` are added to it to be able to use this image in CI/CD pipelines and deploy with terraform on AWS.
+This docker image is based on the light version of the [hashicorp terraform image](https://hub.docker.com/r/hashicorp/terraform).
+`awscli`, `bash` and `jq` are added to it to be able to use this image in CI/CD pipelines and deploy with terraform on AWS.

 ## Usage